registry of births, marriages and deaths

 Marriage

-1) Registry of Marriage in Consular Offices
+1) Registry of Marriages in Consular Offices:

 • Fee: $160.00 (by money order or certified check made out to Consulate of Panama)

-2) Registry of Marriage in Panama
+2) Registry of Marriages in Panama:

 You may also register your Marriage directly in Panama.
-You may access the following link for a step by step explanation of the process https://www.tribunal-electoral.gob.pa/requisitos-para-solicitar-la-inscripcion-de-matrimonios-de-panamenos-en-el-exterior/
+You may access the following link for a step-by-step explanation of the process https://www.tribunal-electoral.gob.pa/requisitos-para-solicitar-la-inscripcion-de-matrimonios-de-panamenos-en-el-exterior/

 • In case of original private documents, the signature must be endorsed by a Notary Public.
 Make sure the signature is legible.
-If it is not, please write out the full name of signatory.
+If it is not, please write out the full name of the signatory.

 • The Consular Fee is $30.00 per document, payable by money order made out to the Consulate of Panama.